David-OConnor/plascad/README.md

 FASTA files contain only sequence data, so exporting to this format will result in the loss of feature and primer data, and metadata.

+Note that GenBank does not retain primer sequences directly; it stores them as features with fixed binding sites.
+We are able to convert bewteen the two when saving and loading, but this is not ideal.
+The PlasCAD and SnapGene formats store primers as sequences, with binding sites determined dynamically.

 #### Associating files with PlasCAD
 If you wish to associate a file type (eg the native .pcad format) with PlasCAD, you must set it up manually with your operating system, as PlasCAD does not have an installer.
 Example on Windows: *Right-click a file → Open With → Choose another app →